nfacha/GuestViewer/README.md

   # Whether to broadcast when a spectator leaves
   spectator-quit-enabled: true
   spectator-quit-message: "&7Guest &e%player% &7has left the server."

-# Allow spectators with the guestviewer.freeroam permission to freely roam
-# within max-distance blocks of world spawn
-# Both this setting AND the permission are required for free roaming
-allow-free-roam: true
 ```

 ## How it Works